Soap opera: Evolution of the daytime serial

 One of the most popular couples was Luke Spencer and Laura Webber on General Hospital.
 Luke and Laura helped to attract both male and female fans.
 Even actress Elizabeth Taylor was a fan and at her own request was given a guest role in Luke and Laura's wedding episode.
 Luke and Laura's popularity led to other soap producers striving to reproduce this success by attempting to create supercouples of their own.

 With increasingly bizarre action storylines coming into vogue, Luke and Laura saved the world from being frozen, brought a mobster down by finding his black book in a left-handed boy statue, and helped a princess find her Aztec treasure in Mexico.
 Other soap operas attempted similar adventure storylines, often featuring footage shot on location – frequently in exotic locales.

 During the 1990s, the mob, action and adventure stories fell out of favor with producers, due to generally declining ratings for daytime soap operas at the time.
 With the resultant budget cuts, soap operas were no longer able to go on expensive location shoots overseas as they were able to do in the 1980s.
 During that decade, soap operas increasingly focused on younger characters and social issues, such as Erica Kane's drug addiction on All My Children, the re-emergence of Viki Lord's dissociative identity disorder on One Life to Live, and Stuart Chandler dealing with his wife Cindy dying of AIDS on All My Children.
 Other social issues included cancer, rape, abortion and racism.

 Several shows during the 1990s and 2000s incorporated supernatural and science fiction elements into their storylines in an attempt to boost their ratings.
 One of the main characters on the earlier soap opera Dark Shadows was Barnabas Collins, a vampire, and One Life to Live featured an angel named Virgil.
 Both shows featured characters who traveled to and from the past.
-In 1995, Days of our Lives featured a storyline in which fan favorite character Marlena Evans was possessed by the devil, and in 1998, Guiding Light featured a cloning storyline involving legacy character Reva Shayne.
+In 1995, Days of our Lives featured a storyline in which fan favorite character Marlena Evans was possessed by the devil (which was revisited in 2021 with the devil possessing several of her relatives as well), and in 1998, Guiding Light featured a cloning storyline involving legacy character Reva Shayne.